muskan70/HLDSolutions/GoogleDrive.md

 > 3. Notify the notification service that a new file is being added.
 > 4. The notification service notifies relevant clients (client 2) that a file is being uploaded.

-##### Upload files to cloud storage**
+##### Upload files to cloud storage
-> 2.1 Client 1 uploads the content of the file to block servers.
+> 2.1 Client 1 uploads the content of the file to block servers.<br>
-> 2.2 Block servers chunk the files into blocks, compress, encrypt the blocks, and upload them to cloud storage.
+> 2.2 Block servers chunk the files into blocks, compress, encrypt the blocks, and upload them to cloud storage.<br>
 > 2.3 Once the file is uploaded, cloud storage triggers upload completion callback.
-The request is sent to API servers.
+The request is sent to API servers.<br>
-> 2.4 File status changed to “uploaded” in Metadata DB.
+> 2.4 File status changed to “uploaded” in Metadata DB.<br>
-> 2.5 Notify the notification service that a file status is changed to “uploaded”
+> 2.5 Notify the notification service that a file status is changed to “uploaded”<br>
 > 2.6 The notification service notifies relevant clients (client 2) that a file is fully uploaded.

 ### File Download Flow